 Here at Enrichment Through Archaeology we specialise in teaching young people about archaeology, the archaeological process and how we create knowledge about the past.
-We achieve this mainly through practical archaeology workshops, sessions and courses, working with schools from Stockton-on-Tees in the north to Surrey in the south.
+We achieve this mainly through practical archaeology workshops, sessions and courses, working with schools from Stockton-on-Tees in the north to Reigate in the south.

 Exploring the past through the remains left behind not only gives us knowledge of that past but also enriches our present.
 We make no bold claims about what this may do for our future (well, not yet anyway!) but, through archaeology, children and adults alike can find enjoyment, fascination and perhaps a little more understanding of peoples, places and circumstances that are different from our own.

 On these pages, you can find out more about the workshops, events, and courses we provide for schools, groups and museums.
 In the meantime, here’s what we do, in brief: